Modified-MW-DF/modified-MDF/MWDF Project/Readmes of included mods/Readme - Mod - The Earth strikes back!.txt

     Hidden fire opal is a scarlet-colored gem found in mudstone.
     Hidden garnet is a blue-colored gem found in gneiss.
     Hidden milk opal is a cream-colored gem found in claystone.
-    Hidden onyx is a blank and white gem found in limestone.
+    Hidden onyx is a black and white gem found in limestone.
 Like normal onyx, it is colored "black" for game purposes.
     Hidden pinfire opal is a flax-colored gem found in conglomerate.
     Hidden pyrite is a silver-colored gem found in dacite.
     Hidden pyrope is a dark-red-colored gem found in slate.
 Like normal black pyrope, it is colored "black" for game purposes.